-General 2019 - ig Services uild Out 2018 Estimate Growth Total at 2028 Growth Total at Build Out Total Occupied Units - Total Census Dwellings 6,897 2,880 9,777 8,547 15,444
+General Services 2019 - 2028 Engineering Services 2019 - Build Out 2018 Estimate Growth Total at 2028 Growth Total at Build Out Total Occupied Units - Total Census Dwellings 6,897 2,880 9,777 8,547 15,444

 Year-over-year growth has increased the demand on all Town services, including municipal servicing and infrastructure.
 The demand will only continue to increase through the development of additional housing units and residential growth.
 Understanding development forecasts and the unanticipated influx of residents as a result of the COVID-19 Pandemic, it is imperative that the Town continues to strategically manage and plan for future growth with a clear and dedicated focus to community sustainability.